milunski/jactPy/jactPy.markdown

 This package was built using Python 3. **Python 2 is not supported**.

 ## Running jactPy
+**Recommended** - Clone this repository and run using the instructions below.

 1. From the terminal, navigate to the `jactPy` root directory.
 2. Enter: `python3 runticker.py [refresh interval] [symbol1] [symbol2] [symbol...]`.
 3. Enjoy!
 Use ctrl-C to kill the program.

-## Example
-Here's an example of using a 5 second refresh rate for Litecoin and Ethereum.
+**Example**: Here's an example of using a 5 second refresh rate for Litecoin and Ethereum.
 `python3 runticker.py 5 BTC-LTC BTC-ETH`

+*This project was uploaded to PyPI but only for saving the name.
+Attempts to `pip install` will result in loading a nonfunctioning package.*